fbpx Skip to content

 The APR provides a more comprehensive view of the total cost of the loan.

-USDA loans offer competitive interest rates, which can positively impact the amount of money you spend on your mortgage payments.
+All types of USDA loans offer competitive interest rates, which can positively impact the amount of money you spend on your mortgage payments.
+If you’re interested in a USDA loan but uncertain about laws and regulations, compare offers from multiple lenders.
+Each lender will offer slightly different rates and have a different policy.

-Shop around and compare offers from multiple lenders.
-Each lender may offer slightly different rates and terms.
-Here at Society Mortgage, we offer excellent interest rates on your USDA loan.
+Here at Society Mortgage, we offer excellent interest rates on your USDA direct loan program.
 Our Loan Officers will be happy to assess your financial situation and offer a competitive interest rate on your loan.
 Our goal is to help you achieve your homeownership dreams.

 Written by: